nkhil/jest-unit-testing/README.md

-# A Simple Starter Template With SASS, Gulp and Auto-Reload (using browser-sync)
+# A Simple Starter Template With SASS, Gulp, Auto-Reload (using browser-sync) & @media Query Mixins

 This is the simplest project setup if you'd like to get going with a single HTML file that uses SASS, Gulp and Browser-Sync.
+I've also included my favourite @media query mixin as a partial ([credit to David Gilbertson](https://medium.freecodecamp.org/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862))

 ### Instructions